mhoc/restful/README.md

 ## No Uppercase

-None of the nouns in your paths should contain uppercase characters; they should instead match the regex `[a-z0-9_]+`; lowercase characters, underscores, and I suppose if you really need them, digits.
+None of the nouns in your paths should contain uppercase characters; they should match the regex `[a-z0-9_]+`; lowercase characters, underscores, and I suppose if you really need them, digits.
 IDs may naturally contain uppercase and lowercase characters, which is reasonable and fine.

+The reason for this is mostly just consistency.
+It was once stated to me that some older devices which may connect to websites or APIs struggle with case sensitivity, so all-lowercase has wider support; this feels like a rare edge case, but given it doesn't _really_ matter and consistency is good, I follow all-lowercase.

+This rule applies equally to query parameters.

 ## Prefer Pluralization